italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

 Let's write some code to see this in action!

 For the first go, we'll just log out the results of the calculations.
 And at this point, you might as well start getting use to working in radians.
 The plan is simple.
-We'll create a `for` loop that goes from 0 to 2 PI in some increment, and just log the sine of that value.
+We'll create a `for` loop that goes from 0 to 2 π in some increment, and just log the sine of that value.
 The code is in listing 4-1.

     for (let i = 0; i <= Math.PI * 2; i += 0.2) {
       console.log(Math.sin(i));